Contrary to a common misconception:

 A sign language unique to AMERICA- specifically North America.
 (English speaking parts of Canada use ASL as well.)

 Each country has it's own unique sign language.
-Which makes sense if you stop to think about, how did signed languages first start?
+Which makes sense if you stop to think about, how did different spoken languages start?
+Why don't we all speak the same language?

 Historically, families with deaf family members created their own gestures to communicate basic concepts.
 (They are referred to as HOME SIGNS.)
 Home Signs were often unique to each family.
-So until schools for the deaf were established, deaf people from different families rarely met and if they did, they most likely used different home signs.
+So until schools for the deaf were established, deaf people from different families, might not met other deaf people.
+If they did they would have to conform and blend their home signs.

 Once schools for deaf children were organized, a common language developed.
 Therefore the signs used in each country is as different and unique as the spoken language of that country.